Larissa-creator/super_glasses/content/docs/projects/super_glasses/_index.md

 </figure>

 The complete code of the first version can be found on the subpage [First version's code]({{< ref "v01_code" >}}).
-The code works the following way: The arduino continuously listens whether the button has been pressed or not.
+The code works the following way: The Arduino continuously listens whether the button has been pressed or not.
 If it has been, the pin position will be attached to the servo and then the servos move the wippers once down and up.
 Afterward the pin position will be detached.